ajdesalvio/phenomic-distributional/README.md

                        custom_indices=my_index,
                        output_type='.tif')
 ```
 The function's default is to use the ExG vegetation index for segmentation.
-By default, values below a 0.1 are marked as soil pixels.
+By default, values below 0.1 are marked as soil pixels.
 The `comparison` argument specifies whether pixels above (`greater`) or below (`less`) the threshold should be marked as soil pixels.

 If you'd like to use your own index and override the default, create a python dictionary with the name of the index and its formula.
 In this case, the only available bands are red, green, and blue.
 An example of manually defining the HUE index is shown in the code snippet above.
 When specifying your own index, the `custom_indices` parameter must be set to the dictionary you created and the `index_name` must be the name of the index in that dictionary.